spotinst/help/src/docs/spot-pc/features/concepts/README.md

 ### Organization

 The Organization represents an IT support organization.
-Typically this is a Managed Services Provider (MSP) supporting multiple customers or an internal IT department supporting one or more business units.
+Typically, this is a Managed Services Provider (MSP) supporting multiple customers or an internal IT department supporting one or more business units.

 All tenants are assigned to one (and only one) Organization.
 Multiple Tenants can be assigned to the same Organization.